Moment-sos and spectral hierarchies for polynomial optimization on the sphere and quantum de Finetti theorems: A banded real QdF theorem for doubly symmetric matrices

 \subsection{A banded real QdF theorem}

 So, no analog of the QdF theorem exists, for approximating partial traces of real doubly symmetric matrices by elements of $\mathcal C_d(\R^n)$.
 On the other hand, the assumption of \Cref{theoDWr2} requiring a maximally symmetric matrix is very strong.
-We now state an approximation result that applies to real doubly symmetric matrices, but reaches a weaker conclusion, namely approximation by a {\em scaled }element of $\mathcal C_d(\R^n)$ and a weaker approximation rate.
+We now state an approximation result that applies to real doubly symmetric matrices, but reaches a weaker conclusion, namely approximation \tcolblue{of the maximal symmetrization of the partial trace of $M$} by a {\em scaled }element of $\mathcal C_d(\R^n)$ and a weaker approximation rate.
 So, the assumption of \Cref{thm:banded-qdf} is weaker than in \Cref{theoDWr2}, but the approximation guarantee is also weaker.
 Hence, the two results are incomparable.

 \begin{theorem}[Banded real QdF for real doubly symmetric matrices] Let $M$ be a real symmetric matrix indexed by $[n]^r$.
 Assume $M$ is doubly symmetric, positive semidefinite and $\Tr(M)=1$.
 Then, for any integer $1\le d\le r$, there exist a scalar $\alpha \in [\alpha_d, 1]$ and an element $\tau\in \mathcal C_d(\R^n)$ such that